ContextMapper/contextmapper.github.io/_docs/language-reference/imports.md

 </pre></div>

 <div class="alert alert-custom">
-<strong>Note:</strong> Although you can import *.cml files from different directories our Eclipse IDE plugin will only be able to resolve files
-within the same Eclipse project.
+<strong>Note:</strong> Although you can import <strong>*.cml</strong> files from different directories, our Eclipse plugin will only be able to resolve files within the same Eclipse project.
 </div>